 Narrow, steep roads make driving here tricky for the uninitiated.
 You can hire cars on the island, but we recommend tootling around town on a bicycle instead.

 Anantara Rasananda has scheduled shared speedboat transfers between Koh Samui Airport and the property, which can be arranged for THB4,095 a person both ways (THB1,000 a person, one way).
 You'll be met at the airport and taken by car to the hotel's beach lounge at Bangrak Pier.
 Scheduled speedboats depart Koh Samui pier at 12.30am and 5pm, and depart Anantara Rasananda at 9am and 2pm; the journey takes 40 minutes.
 Alternatively, hire a private speedboat, available anytime between dawn and dusk, which includes sparkling wine and canapés onboard.
-The boat can carry up to six passengers on one journey and costs THB31,590 a person, both ways or THB17,550 a person one way.
+The boat can carry up to six passengers on one journey and costs THB17,550 one way or THB31,590 return.
 Call the Smith24 team to book.
 Or, you can take the public ferry (THB1,400 a person for a roundtrip, THB700 one way), which includes free land transfers between Koh Samui International Airport or hotels in central Chaweng and Bang Rak, to Koh Samui’s pier.

 Worth getting out of bed for